nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 A transition towards FOSS software can already be very hard and can be disruptive for many companies.
 It takes the right mindset, attitude and culture within a company.
 Applying machine learning for real business cases is also complex and challenging.
 So taking advantage of machine learning requires the right innovative mindset.
 Using machine learning without using the benefits that come with the FOSS ecosystems of choice, is like learning to swim without hitting the water.
 So hit the water as soon as possible, after a while you see and use the benefits.

 Machine learning applications are expensive to develop and to adopt.
-This accounts for the development process itself but also good skilled professional IT engineers and scientist are expensive.
+This accounts for the development process itself but also good skilled professional IT engineers and scientists are expensive.
 But it accounts also for the needed infrastructure and other software resources needed to develop meaningful applications for your business.
 This means that currently big firms like Google, IBM, Microsoft, Facebook and Amazon are at the front of the queue and smaller counterparts get left behind.
 But most of the scientific knowledge of machine learning technology and a lot of software is open and freely available.
 The core concepts of the technique behind machine learning is crucial to known before starting business projects.
-Machine learning for real use cases requires adjustments and continuous tweaking, which is hard when you are using a inflexible black-box solutions.
+Machine learning for real use cases requires adjustments and continuous tweaking, which is hard when you are using inflexible black-box solutions.

 FOSS developments in the machine learning field are absolutely no hobby projects.
 Almost all major FOSS machine learning developments are backed by small or large companies(e.g. Google, Microsoft, Facebook, Uber) active in the deep learning ecosystem.
 Also many great FOSS machine learning frameworks are backed by research groups of universities or research communities organized by universities.
 Small machine learning FOSS projects are often developed by PhD researchers and are supported by a strong scientific foundation.